juliesymons/juliesymons/GettingStarted.md

 The compute graph defines the inputs and outputs and all of the operations. can be embedded in and controlled by a conventional application.
 It is the computation unit, all the operations performed on a frame, for example.

+## Neural Network Toolkit

+* in each section point to good examples to look at

+## Programming CCT Applications

+what can we plu here

 ## Visual Debugger

 go over its functionality

-## Programming CCT Applications

-what can we plut here

-## Neural Network Toolkit

-* in each section point to good examples to look at
+## Other Tidbits

-## Debug Flags?
+Debug Flags?